Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Is leaving home an important part of the college experience?
-What do young adults learn from being on their own away from parents?
+What do young adults learn from being on their own away from their parents?

 - Is it important to have close friends who have different beliefs from yours?
 What do we learn from people who think differently?
 Is diversity helpful or harmful in forming your belief system?

 - Do video games contribute to violence in society?
 Should there be restrictions on who can play certain games?
 Should realistic violence in games be banned?
-How are these games related to real life shootings?
+How are these games related to real-life shootings?

 - Is organic food really better for you?
 Is it worth the higher cost?